DataDog/integrations-core/docs/developer/process/integration-release.md

         deleted tags, so any subsequent manual trigger tags will need to increment the version number.

     1. Delete the branch and tag, locally and on GitHub.

+- If the [build pipeline](../meta/cd.md) failed due to another feature PR being merged after the release PR is opened, the merged release PR will not have updated and signed the feature PR's files.

+  You may see an error like so:

+    ```text
+      in_toto.exceptions.RuleVerificationError: 'DISALLOW *' matched the following artifacts: ['/shared/integrations-core/datadog_checks_dev/datadog_checks/dev/tooling/commands/ci/setup.py']
+    ```

+  - Verify the signature signed in `.in_toto/tag.*.link` matches what's on master for the artifact in question.
+    ```shell script
+        shasum -a 256 datadog_checks_dev/datadog_checks/dev/tooling/commands/ci/setup.py
+    ```

+  - Release the integration again with a new version, bump the version appropriately.
+    ```shell script
+        ddev release make <INTEGRATION> --version <VERSION>
+    ```

+    Note: You may need to manually update the changelog field to reflect the feature PR.

 ## Releasers